-There are several steps that must be taken to preserve the security, if we are interested in a high assurance computing environment.
-The number of independent instances must be anticipated.
+In order to ensure accountability, the number of independent instances must be anticipated.
 Names, credentials and end points must be assigned for their use.
 The attribute stores and HSMs must be provisioned with properties and key to be used.
-The simple re-direct must be changed to a re-post loop as in Fig. 2.
-The user will then have a credentialed application to authenticate with bi-laterally and an end point for end-to-end message encryption.
+The simple re-direct must be changed to a re-post loop as in Figure 2.
+The requester will then have a credentialed application to authenticate with bilaterally and an end point for end-to-end message encryption.
 Key management is complex and essential.
-When a new independent instance is required it must be built, and activated (credentials and properties in the attribute store, as well as end point assignment).
+When a new independent instance is required, it must be built and activated (credentials and properties in the attribute store, as well as end point assignment).
 All of these activities must be logged in a standard format with reference values that make it easy to reassemble the chain of events for forensics.
 When a current independent instance is retired, it must be disassembled, and de-activated (credentials and properties in the attribute store, as well as end point assignment).